 Business Taxpayer Changes

-New business tax credits: There are six new business tax credits available.
+New business tax credits: There is one new business tax credit available.
 See Instructions to Form 500CR.

-Electronic Format: The paper version of Maryland Form 500CR Business Income Tax Credits no longer is available.
+Reminder about Electronic Format: For tax years beginning after December 31, 2012, the paper version of Maryland Form 500CR Business Income Tax Credits is no longer available.
 You must file your Maryland return electronically to claim the business income credits available from Form 500CR.
 See Instructions to Form 500CR.

-Form 500: must be filed electronically to claim a business income tax credit from Form 500CR or a Sustainable Communities Tax Credit from Form 502S.
+Form 500 and Form 510: must be filed electronically to claim a business income tax credit from Form 500CR or a Sustainable Communities Tax Credit from Form 502S.

 New tax credits include:

 - Maryland Disability Employment Tax Credit for Employees: Employers who hire qualified employees with disabilities are now entitled to a larger tax credit for the first two years of employment.
 Also, the tax credit for the child care and travel expenses per each qualified employee for each of the first two years of employment has increased to a maximum of $900.
 See Part C of Form 500CR Instructions for more information.